 Yes, you can.
 But you need to take into account on complexity, more people doesn't mean the work is faster and it doesn’t support to deliver the right value to your user.

 Do I need to separate them to 2 Scrum teams?

 You can separate them to 2 Scrum teams but alignment between them needs to be managed and done integrated increment needs to be delivered at the end of the sprint.

 2. When we scale up the number of Scrum team, can we scale up number of PO as well?
 Then each of PO will take responsibility for each part of the same product.

-Same with the number of Development team member, having more than one PO in one product doesn’t help you much to maximize value.
+Same with the number of Scrum team member, having more than one PO in one product doesn’t help you much to maximize value.
 Just increasing complexity, missing responsibility, lacking of alignment and impacting to the transparency of product backlog.